zollf/CITS3200/README.md

 ## Branches/Workflow

 Sample workflow to follow for organisation purposes.
-Please collaborate on tasks that might have conflicting commits either avoid or fix conflicts correctly.
+Please collaborate on tasks that might have conflicting commits by either avoiding or fixing the conflicts.
 - feature -> feature/{task}-{title}
 - bugfix -> bugfix/{task}-{title}